Soggymender/iland/README.md

 # iland
 java lwjgl 3 engine and test "games"

+DISCLAIMER
+Please note that iland is an after-hours side project.
+Due to time limitations it does not fully reflect my technical abilities.
+Though in terms of a very minimalist engine, I'm overal happy with how it is structured, especially the scene management, scene loading, and basic quest-scripting implementations.
+"Minimalist" is the key word throughout.
+As an architect I strongly prefer data separation, and limitation of system interdependency.

 GENERAL
 The project currently consists of three packages: engine, iland, and tiland.